-&lt;sup>21Twitter users sometimes re-tweet a message they disapprove of, but this is usually prefixed by a comment.
-The twitter platform does not count tweets prefixed by a comment as a re-tweet.
-Thus, I interpret re-tweets as a form of approval or endorsement for the message in the tweet.
+22Twitter users sometimes retweet a message they disapprove of, but do so in the form of quote tweets which allow users to include their own comment.
+The Twitter platform does not count quote tweets as retweets.
+Thus, I interpret retweets as a form of approval or endorsement of the message in the tweet.

-&lt;sup>22The relationship between the polls average and the follower engagement index is statistically significant at the 90% confidence level.
-The relationship between the polls average and the lag of the follower engagement index is statistically significant at the 95% confidence level.
-The sample has monthly observations from 2012 to 2015.
-Other studies that have documented correlations between social media derived-outcomes and measures of political support include DiGrazia et al. (2013), Barberá (2016) and Krakowski, Morales and Sandu (2020), among others.
+23The relationship between the polls' average and the follower-engagement index is statistically significant at the 90 percent confidence level.
+The relationship between the polls' average and the lag of the follower-engagement index is statistically significant at